autarch/intro-to-go-class/README.md

 this with `go get golang.org/x/tools/cmd/goimports`.
 This wraps `gofmt` and makes sure that the list of package imports for the file is correct.

-## Vim
+## Vim and Neovim

 Here are some useful Vim tools for Go:

 * https://github.com/fatih/vim-go - syntax highlighting, auto gofmt on save,
   and more.
-* https://github.com/vim-syntastic/syntastic - syntax checking as you type.
+* https://github.com/dense-analysis/ale - syntax checking as you type and LSP integration.
 * See https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins for more.

 ## Language Server